I'm Charlie Walker

 I'm Charlie Walker is a 2022 true-life drama film.
 It is written and directed by Patrick Gilles.
 The film stars Mike Colter, Safiya Fredericks, Dylan Baker and Monica Barbaro.

-Synopsis
+Plot

-Charlie Walker (Colter) faced down racism to lead a clean up in San Francisco Bay in 1971 after two tankers collide beneath the Golden Gate Bridge, leaking 800,000 gallons of oil.
+Charlie Walker faced down racism to lead a clean up in San Francisco Bay in 1971 after two tankers collide beneath the Golden Gate Bridge, leaking 800,000 gallons of oil.